mrchimp/tock/README.md

 # How do I get it? #

-You probably use a dependency manager, such as Bower:
+You probably use a dependency manager, such as NPM:

-    bower install tock

-...or maybe NPM:

     npm install tocktimer

-Or you can just download a zip file using the "download zip" button on the right.
+or Yarn

+    yarn add tocktimer

 # How do I use it? #